LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 For example, semantic interoperability may refer to more aspects in one application system than in another application system without completely denying semantic interoperability in the other application system.

 #### 3.7.1.1 Technical Interoperability
-Technical interoperability, as the most minimal level of interoperability, is the ability of an application system to send or receive “bits and bytes” in a reliable and standardized way and thus possesses respective interfaces and implements protocols.
+Technical interoperability, as the most minimal level of interoperability, is the ability of an application system to send or receive "bits and bytes" in a reliable and standardized way and thus possesses respective interfaces and implements protocols.
 The data may be sent or received as a file, string, or continuous stream.
 Files and strings of data can be considered messages (Sect.
-2.​2).
+2.2).
 Web technologies such as REST application programming interfaces (APIs) provide such technical interoperability.

 If the application system wants to send messages to or receive messages from an application system installed on a different computer, these computers need to be physically interoperable (Sect.
 3.10.2) and the interfaces have to be able to interact with lower layer communication protocols at the physical tool layer as defined in the ISO/OSI reference model (Sect.
 3.10.2).